FreeOpcUa/python-opcua/docs/ua.rst

 All the structures and enums are to be found under opcua.ua

-.. automodule:: opcua.uatypes
+.. automodule:: opcua.ua.uatypes
    :members:

-.. automodule:: opcua.uaprotocol_hand
+.. automodule:: opcua.ua.uaprotocol_hand
    :members:

-.. automodule:: opcua.uaprotocol_auto
+.. automodule:: opcua.ua.uaprotocol_auto
    :members: